duneanalytics/DuneQueryRepo/README.md

 ### Setup

 1. First, go to the dashboard you want to create a repo for (must be owned by you/your team).
 Click on the "github" icon in the top right to get a popup which will display all your query ids for said dashboard.
-Or, just get the list queries you want to track in general.
+    - Alternatively, just get the list queries you want to track if you aren't doing this for a dashboard.

 2. Copy and paste that list into the `queries.yml` file.